anyscale/academy/README.md

 Welcome to the [Anyscale Academy](https://anyscale.com/academy) tutorials on [Ray](https://ray.io), the system for scaling your applications from a laptop to a cluster.

-This README tells you how to set up the tutorials, view live Academy event videos, and decide which content is best for your interests.
+This README tells you how to set up the tutorials, decide which content is best for your interests, and find videos of previous Academy live events.

 > **Tips:**
 >